Yakun: Account

 Yaroslav had arrived in Novgorod and sent a request to Scandinavia that he needed Norse warriors.
 Yakun arrived as the leader of the Varangians and he was dressed in a robe that was woven with gold.
-In the autumn of 1024, Yaroslav and Yakun marched with their forces to Chernigiv, but Mstislav had been informed of their approach and met them at Listven.
+In the autumn of 1024, Yaroslav and Yakun marched with their forces to Chernigov, but Mstislav had been informed of their approach and met them at Listven.

 In the evening, when the battle took place, a thunderstorm appeared with rain that fell on the combatants.
 Mstislav had put his own retinue on the flanks, while he had positioned the Severians in the centre to engage with the Varangians.
 Mstislav ordered the Severians to attack and after a while the Varangians had exhausted themselves by fighting against the Severians.
 Seeing that the Vikings had become tired, Mstislav ordered his own troops to attack them as well.

 In the darkness of the thunderstorm, it was only when the lightning flared that they could see their own swords, and so they accidentally killed their own.
 After a while Yaroslav saw that his army was overpowered and he ordered retreat.
 Yakun lost his golden robe during the departure.

 Yaroslav returned to Novgorod, while Yakun returned overseas and he died there.
 Mstislav observed the many dead Severians and Varangians, and was happy that no one in his own retinue had fallen.